Unknotting number 21 knots are slice in K3: Introduction

 The smooth (resp.\ topological) 4-dimensional clasp number $c_4(K)$ (resp.\ $c_4^{\mathrm{top}}(K)$) appearing in the statement above is the minimum number of self-intersections of a smooth (resp.\ locally flat) normally immersed disc in $\ball^4$ with boundary $K$.
 The inequalities $c_4^{\mathrm{top}}(K) \leq c_4(K) \leq u(K)$ hold for every knot $K$.
 For more details see Section \ref{sec:normal}.

+The main technique of our paper is a more general \textit{tubing} procedure for immersed surfaces in 4-manifolds.
+The usual tubing procedure, appearing e.g.\ in \cite{N:slice}, consists of removing pieces of our immersed surfaces contained in two balls centred at two double points, and connecting the resulting Hopf links (obtained by intersecting the surfaces with the boundaries of said balls) with two tubes.
+In comparison to the standard case, we use more general links that are mirrors of each other, which are obtained by intersecting the surfaces with the boundary of a neighborhood of an embedded 1-complex.
+See Figure \ref{fig:sketchIntro}.

-The $K3$ surface is a very natural example to consider.
-On one hand it has a simple Morse theoretical description as it is geometrically simply connected.
+The $K3$ surface is a very natural example to consider, and a historically important one.
+On one hand it has a simple Morse theoretical description, with no 1- and 3-handles.
 On the other hand it has a rich geometric structure (it is symplectic, and in fact a Kähler surface) and already displays all the exotic complications of dimension 4 having infinitely many exotic copies.
 Because of this, understanding $\Slice(K3)$ could hint at the more general behaviour of 4-manifolds with non-trivial Seiberg-Witten invariants.
+Finally, the importance of $K3$ can be seen noting that if the 11/8-conjecture were true \cite{11/8}, then any simply connected smooth 4-manifold would be homeomorphic to a connected sum of some number of $\CP2$, $\bCP2$, $\sphere^2 \times \sphere^2$ and $K3$.

 Furthermore, understanding $\Slice(K3)$ can shed light on whether sliceness detects exotic pairs, i.e.\ if there exists homeomorphic 4-manifolds whose smooth types are distinguished by their sets of slice knots.
 This question is \cite[Question 6.2]{MMP:slice}, and is motivated by the hope that sliceness could be used to disprove the 4-dimensional Poincar\'e conjecture \cite{FGMW:mnm}.